ambient-innovation/rancher2-upgrade/README.md

 # ai-rancher2-upgrade

-Allows you to upgrade existing deployments in Rancher 2 in your CI process.
+Allows you to upgrade existing workloads in Rancher 2 in your CI process.
-This image will use the Rancher CLI to change an environment variable, which will cause kubernetes to re-pull the docker image. ai-rancher2-upgrade would not be necessary if the Rancher 2 CLI would allow specifying the project ID.
-In this case it would be a 2-liner to upgrade a service.
-But since the Rancher 2 CLI currently has no non-interavtive mode, it will ask the user to select a project if there is more than just the default project.
-This image picks up the work-around suggested in https://github.com/rancher/rancher/issues/14448.
+This image will use the Rancher CLI to change an environment variable, which will cause kubernetes to re-pull the docker image.
-It writes a cli2.json file based on environment variables which contains the authentication data and project it.

 ## Usage